 - Offer something for free (like an PDF you created to help them solve a problem) in exchange for their email address

 There are a variety of ways to show up and serve your audience regularly.
-Being that voice they want to hear from will become more frequent, which increases your credibility and authority to ultimately sell the product you’re looking for them to purchase.
+Being that voice they want to hear from will become more frequent, which increases your credibility and authority to ultimately “sell” the behavior you want them to act upon or change.